AdaCore/spark2014/docs/ug/gnatprove.rst

 then other techniques that progressively consider each path in isolation are tried.

+The proof mode set with ``--proof`` can be extended with a qualifier ``all`` or ``lazy``, so that the entire option may for example look like this:
+``--proof=progressive:all``.
+With this qualifier, on can select if proof should stop at the first unproved part (to save time) of a check or should continue attempting to prove the other parts (to identify more clearly which part really is unproved).
+The former is most suited for fully automatic proof, it is the default value, and can be explicitly selected with ``lazy``.
+The latter is most suited for combination of automatic and manual proof and can be selected with ``all``.

 By default, |GNATprove| avoids reanalyzing unchanged files, on a per-unit basis.
 This mechanism can be disabled with the option ``-f``.